Combodo/iTop/readme.txt

 - Some application settings can be overriden: language, favorite organizations, ...
 - Users can create shortcuts to any list of objects

-1.2 Should I upgrade to 2.0.0 beta?
+1.2 Should I upgrade to 2.0.0?
     -------------------------------
-Despite all the care taken to prepare this release, it is still considered as "beta" quality and therefore is NOT recommended for a production use.
-However, feel free to use it and experiment.
+Yes, we recommend you to upgrade.

-Note that upgrading an installation of iTop 1.x will preserve your original data model and data.
+Please note that upgrading an installation of iTop 1.x will preserve your original data model and data.
 Would you like to benefit from the new modelization of the data, then you have to install 2.0 from scratch and migrate your data between the two applications by exporting and importing them back.

-This version does fix a significant number of issues (sse the list below).
+This version fixes a significant number of issues (see the list below).
-It also comes with significant improvements in the end-user experience:
+It also comes with significant improvements to the end-user experience:
 - editable dashboards
 - customize lists
 - user preferences
 - personal shortcuts

+Moreover, the performance has been improved.
+The gain is much more visible if you manage thousands of CIs and tickets in iTop.

 1.3 Special Thanks To:
     -----------------